Copy and paste the below script into your own website or blog to embed this book.

 When Mathieu and Gillen jumped to the ground, the engineer was waiting for them.
 “That’s your way out of here,” the engineer said, pointing.
 “Just about directly across from where we are now, there’s a steel ladder set into the wall that leads to the street above—it’s about thirty feet high.
 Now is the time to get away—there are German inspectors who show up here in the morning.
 Be quiet about it, you’ll have to watch out for the railway police, who patrol the yards all night long.”
 As the locomotive moved off, Mathieu watched as its light eventually disappeared.

-Alan Furst, widely recognized as the master of the historical spy novel, is the author of Midnight in Europe, Mission to Paris, and many other bestsellers.
+Alan Furst, widely recognized as the master of the historical spy novel, is the author of A Hero of France, Midnight in Europe, Mission to Paris, and many other bestsellers.
 Born in New York, he lived for many years in Paris, and now lives on Long Island.